 Saint Colm Cille, or Columba, is one of Ireland’s three patron saints (along with Saint Patrick and Saint Brigid).
 Colm Cille and his followers lived in the valley for a time and the ruins of several of their churches can still be seen there.

 The Park is a place of stunning beauty from raw mountain landscapes to rushing waterfalls.
-The Park is free to enter and there are many hikes around the area that make for a great day out.
-There is a visitor’s centre in the car park from which you can walk to the Glenveagh Castle and see where famous celebrities like Marilyn Monroe swam in the loch side pool.
+The National Park is free to enter and there are many hikes around the area that make for a great day out.
+There is a visitor’s centre in the car park from which you can walk to Glenveagh Castle and gardens and see where famous celebrities like Marilyn Monroe swam in the lochside pool.

-Fanad Head is a small peninsula jutting out into the ocean in County Donegal.
+Fanad Head is a small peninsula jutting out into the ocean in County Donegal which is one of the wildest Wild Atlantic Way best places to visit.
 The most famous site on Fanad Head is the lighthouse, which overlooks Mulroy Bay and Lough Swilly.
 There is much to see in the area apart from the lighthouse though.
 Part of the epic scenery of the area is the Great Arch, a stunning viewpoint that is one of the best places in Ireland to catch sight of the grey seals and whales.

 The highest sea cliffs in Europe and even more impressive than the Cliffs of Moher.
 Slieve League is one of those undiscovered beauty spots in Donegal.
-Talk is they are building a visitors centre that will help maintain and sustain the Cliffs for future visitors.
-Currently however you can drive your car right up to virtually the top of the Cliffs, park and admire some of the most stunning views every.
+They have now built a visitors centre that will help maintain and sustain the Cliffs for future visitors.
+You can drive your car right up to virtually the top of the Cliffs, park and admire some of the most stunning views ever.
 Just make sure to shut the sheep gate behind you.

-This restored cashel or ring fort is over 23 metres in diameter with surrounding earthworks and sits atop Greenan Hill with 360-degree views across Lough Swilly, Lough Foyle and the gorgeous countryside of the Inishowen Peninsula.
+This restored Cashel or ring fort is over 23 metres in diameter with surrounding earthworks and sits atop Grianan Hill with 360-degree views across Lough Swilly, Lough Foyle and the gorgeous countryside of the Inishowen Peninsula.
 On a clear day, it is believed that the view includes 5 counties.
-At 3.9 meters thick and 5 metres tall, the dry stonewalls of the “Stone Palace of the Sun” have three interior walkways, which are easily reached by several inset stairways.
+At 3.9 meters thick and 5 metres tall, the dry stone walls of the “Stone Palace of the Sun” have three interior walkways, which are easily reached by several inset stairways.

 The views from here are simply stunning and nearby if, you fancy the walk you can visit a cairn and a holy well.

-Fully restored in the 90’s the Castle sits near the centre of Donegal Town.
+Fully restored in the ’90s the Castle sits near the centre of Donegal Town.
 Built by the O’Donnell chieftains in the 15th Century, beside the river Eske in Donegal Town, Donegal Castle was rebuilt in Jacobean style in the 16th Century by Sir Basil Brooke, after Hugh O’Donnell burnt it to the ground rather than let it fall into enemy hands.
 Information panels chronicle the history of the castle and guided tours are available.
-The cost for a visit to the castle is €4. read more here
+The cost of a visit to the castle is €4.